 There are some experiences that simply fall into your lap.
 Experiences you don’t see coming and many times aren’t quite prepared for.
 However, these situations usually teach us the biggest lessons: lessons about patience, empathy and grace.
-This certainly has been the case during my 17 years as an HR pro, especially when dealing with employee leaves of absence (LoA).
+This certainly has been the case during my nearly 20 years as an HR pro and consultant, especially when dealing with employee leaves of absence (LOA).

 A Lesson In Generosity